LGBTQ media: Film

 The Motion Picture Production Code, an industry guideline in which Hollywood's motion picture producers agreed to self-censor all major motion pictures from 1934 to 1968, led to LGBTQ invisibility in film in United States film.
 However, even in the 1960s and 1970s, when LGBTQ representation in film was becoming more commonplace, it was also becoming more homophobic.
 Gay characters in this time period were represented very negatively, whether that meant they were dangerous and suicidal, or predatory and violent.
 Examples of such movies include The Children's Hour, The Boys in the Band, Midnight Express, and Vanishing Point.

 In 1977, American director Arthur J. Bressan Jr. released Gay USA, thought to be the first documentary by and about LGBTQ people.

 In the 1990s, films that included LGBTQ themes, such as The Birdcage, Philadelphia, To Wong Foo Thanks for Everything, Flawless and In & Out were quite popular.
 2005, Brokeback Mountain grossed over $178 million and in 2017, Moonlight won the Academy Award for Best Picture along with Actor in a Supporting Role and Adapted Screenplay.

 The gay man and heterosexual woman couple has become a popular film genre in recent years.
 This coupling exists in popular films such as My Best Friend's Wedding, The Object of My Affection, and The Next Best Thing.
 According to Helene Shugart, writing in Critical Studies in Media Communication, homosexuality is recoded and modified in these films to approve sexism and heteronormativity.

-In 2016 Pride Flix, a film label, was founded by a group of filmmakers with the aim of promoting LGBTQ+ content.
-Although short-lived, the label released several films.
-By the early 2020s, they stopped releasing films and the label was quietly dissolved.